Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - This is NOT the same as SQL datawarehouse - the key difference is that here the data is already processed and in structured format
         - You can activate the data lake storage feature while creating a storage account
             - under advanced check `enable data lake storage gen2`
+        - Once the resource is created, if you go to the storage account and create a container, in the container, you will now have the ability to `add dirctory`